Miami University Logo

 DIGITAL RESEARCH FELLOWSHIPS

-Technical Assistance with an Innovative Digital Project
+Launch an Innovative Public Project

 Applications should consist of a 1-2 page description of the proposed project indicating: